pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/glob-pattern.md

 # Glob Pattern

-A glob pattern defines datums in your Pachyderm repository and how your data processing is spread among Pachyderm worker pods.

-For example, you can define a whole repository to be one datum, or each top filesystem object in the root folder can be one datum.
-Similarly, each filesystem object in a subdirectory can be a datum as well.
-Glob patterns enable you to traverse the filesystem in your repository for data processing in the most optimal way.

-Each time Pachyderm detects new commits in your repository, it starts the pipeline and processes the whole datum.
-Therefore, there might be a significant difference between processing the whole repository or one directory in the repository.
-Consider this behavior when you design your pipeline.

-Defining how your data is spread among workers is one of the most important aspects of distributed computation and is the fundamental idea around concepts, such as Map and Reduce.
+Defining how your data is spread among workers is one of the most important aspects of distributed computation and is the fundamental idea around concepts such as Map and Reduce.

-Instead of confining users to data-distribution patterns, such as Map, that splits everything as much as possible, and Reduce, that groups all the data, Pachyderm uses glob patterns to provide incredible flexibility to define your data distribution.
+Instead of confining users to data-distribution patterns, such as Map, that splits everything as much as possible, and Reduce, that groups all the data, Pachyderm uses glob patterns to provide incredible flexibility to define data distribution.

 You can configure a glob pattern for each PFS input in the input field of a pipeline specification.
-Pachyderm detects this parameter and divides the input data into individual *datums* to process them independently according to the provided glob pattern.
+Pachyderm detects this parameter and divides the input data into individual *datums*.

-Think of the PFS input repository as a filesystem where the glob pattern is applied to the root of the filesystem.
+You can think of each input repository as a filesystem where the glob pattern is applied to the root of the filesystem.
 The files and directories that match the glob pattern are considered datums.